 - Color-matching new mortar to existing mortar in highly visible areas.

-Read on to learn how to repoint brick.
+Read on to learn how to repair mortar joints.

 Project step-by-step (9)

 Use an Angle Grinder for Larger, Harder Repointing Brick Jobs

 Repairing brick mortar requires basic tools: hammer, flat utility chisel, safety glasses, dust mask and whisk broom.
 Filling the cleaned-out joints requires masonry tools: brick trowel, 3/8-in. pointing trowel, a special tool for contouring the joints and waterproof gloves.

 If you do tackle larger jobs or encounter hard mortar that can’t be easily chiseled out, we recommend that you rent or buy an angle grinder fitted with a diamond blade.
 Select a grinder with a 4-1/2 in. blade diameter; larger grinders are harder to control and cut the mortar too deep.
 To begin, Cut grooves 3/4 to 1 in. deep in cracked or deteriorating mortar using a 4-1/2 in. angle grinder fitted with a diamond blade.
 Push the blade into the joint until the grinder head contacts the brick, and make a single pass along the center of the joints.

 Chip Out Loose Mortar